cjsteigerwald/Print-Queue-Simulation/README.md

 endService() method nullifies the server reference after printing one line of output that announces that the printing has ended.

-<LI>Server-- It has a random number generator randomMeanServiceRate that
+<LI><a href="https://github.com/cjsteigerwald/Print-Queue-Simulation/blob/master/src/print/Server.java">Server</a>-- It has a random number generator randomMeanServiceRate that
 generates the normally distributed rates with mean 100.0 and standard deviation 20.0.
 It produces the meanServiceRate for each printer.
 In the run just shown, it produced the rates 89 for Printer A, 97 for Printer B,